Find Affordable College Courses

 Nashville, TN

-The excellent programs at Belmont University helped the school earn the #5 place on this year’s ranking of the best nursing schools in Tennessee.
-Located in the city of Nashville, Belmont is a private not-for-profit college with a medium-sized student population.
+A rank of #5 on this year’s list means Belmont University is a great place for nursing students.
+Located in the large city of Nashville, Belmont is a private not-for-profit college with a medium-sized student population.

 After completing their degree, nursing graduates from Belmont carry an average student debtload of $25,500.
 This translates to an average monthly loan payment of $673, based on a 10-year repayment plan.